Surrogate-based Bayesian calibration methods for chaotic systems: a comparison of traditional and non-traditional approaches: Methods

 \section{Methods}

-In this study, we assume we have access to simulations from a climate model $\mathcal{G}$, which is typically very computationally expensive.
-Due to the computational intensity of $\mathcal{G}$ we seek to approximate it with a cheap emulator whenever we need to evaluate it many times, e.g. for model calibration.
+In this study, we assume we have access to simulations from a model $\mathcal{G}$, which is typically computationally expensive.
+Due to the computational intensity of $\mathcal{G}$ we seek to approximate it with a cheap emulator whenever we need to evaluate it many times for the purpose of model calibration.
 Typically the emulator does not capture the full output of $\mathcal{G}$, e.g. a very high dimensional spatiotemporal dataset, but only a reduced dimensional output comprised of important quantities of interest for solving the calibration problem.
 Since output quantities of interest from $\mathcal{G}$ are usually $p>1$ dimensional, two types of emulators may be considered.
 If outputs can be reasonably considered independent of one another, $p$ individual emulators can be used for modeling each component output.
 Alternatively, a multi-output emulator can be used to model correlation among the $p$ component outputs.
-Here, we consider independent GP emulators for each output dimension for reduced computational burden.
+Here, we consider independent GP emulators for each output dimension for reduced computational burden (see SM5 for a description of the decorrelation procedure applied to outputs prior to GP fitting).
 Gaussian processes (GPs) are a natural choice for emulation due to their well-calibrated uncertainty quantification (UQ), flexibility, and analytical tractability, making them particularly well-suited for Bayesian calibration \cite{williams2006gaussian}.
-However, a wide variety of emulators have been used in the literature, including deep neural networks \cite{bocquet23, lutsko+cgmm21}, polynomial chaos expansions \cite{novak2018polynomial}, and other machine learning methods \cite{weber+chkl20}.
+However, for larger dimensional problems, GP approximations may be required; scalable GP approximations include techniques such as compactly supported kernels \cite{gneiting2002compactly, kaufman2011efficient}, fixed-rank kriging \cite{cressie2008fixed} inducing points \cite{banerjee2008gaussian, quinonero2005unifying, hensman2013gaussian} local divide-and-conquer \cite{emery2009kriging,gramacy2016lagp} and the Vecchia/nearest-neighbor approximation \cite{datta2016hierarchical, vecchia1988estimation,katzfuss2021general, katzfuss2020vecchia, cao2022scalable}.
+For larger problems, alternative emulators can be used, including deep neural networks \cite{bocquet23, lutsko+cgmm21}, polynomial chaos expansions \cite{novak2018polynomial}, and other machine learning methods \cite{weber+chkl20}.
+Additionally, in applications such as full climate fields, the number of raw outputs can be enormous, and fitting independent GPs to each component is neither computationally nor statistically sensible.
+One standard approach is to work in a reduced output space: compute a basis from an ensemble of simulator runs (using principal components analysis or other low-rank decompositions), retain $k$ coefficients that explain most variability, and emulate only those coefficients while treating the truncation residual as additional noise.